Blake Brockington: Reaction

-In his obituary, Brockington's family, still unaccepting of his identity as a transgender male, used she/her pronouns and referred to him by his deadname.
+In his obituary, Brockington's family, still unaccepting of his transgender identity, used she/her pronouns and referred to him by his deadname.
 Shortly before his death, he had told the media that he was not in contact with a lot of his family.

 On March 24, 2015, the day after Brockington's death, about 100 people came to the North Davidson Street headquarters of Time Out Youth, where Brockington had been a client, to share stories and comfort each other.

-Southerners On New Ground held a memorial service for Brockington in Durham, North Carolina on March 28, 2015.
+Southerners On New Ground held a memorial service for Brockington in Durham, North Carolina, on March 28, 2015.

 Three dozen members of the Charlotte community attended a memorial service for Brockington held on March 29, 2015, at Sacred Souls Community Church.
 Rodney McKenzie, the National LGBTQ Task Force's director of faith work, travelled from New York City to attend the service and remarked, "This is a loss for you all and a loss for our movement and our world. ...
 All of us were incredibly touched and incredibly sad. ...
 This is something touching all us, everywhere."
 Campus Pride's executive director, Shane Windmeyer, remarked at the service, "Days like today, the weeks recently, it hurts more and more. ...
 It is a tragic reminder of our duty as individuals to do more, to try better in changing lives and saving lives."
 Brockington's partner, Flo Ethier, read what was Brockington's favorite biblical passage, 1 Corinthians 13.

 Many have noted that what happened to Brockington fits a dangerous pattern of harmful behavior toward transgender youth – who often face disproportionate amounts of bullying, harassment, discrimination, and violence.
 Josh Burford, assistant director for sexual and gender diversity at UNC Charlotte, who had worked with Brockington on the exhibit at the Levine Museum, told the press "What happened to Blake is part of a systemic problem, especially for trans students of color.
-He didn’t quit.
-He didn’t give up. ...
-He’s a victim of what happens every single day to these kids."
+He didn't quit.
+He didn't give up. ...
+He's a victim of what happens every single day to these kids."

 Other memorial services were held in cities such as Minneapolis, Washington, D.C., and an additional service in Charlotte.

 In 2018 the LGBTQ community archive project was officially named the "King-Henry-Brockington Community archive" to carry on the legacy of Blake's impact on the local Charlotte Community.
 Josh Burford, who had worked with Blake, decided to include Blake's name as a permanent reminder of the work of this young activist.